matiasrodlo/raspberry-pi/README.md

-Here’s the updated README section with the **Raspberry Pi 4 Touchscreen with Case Fan** added:

----

 # Raspberry Pi 4

 This repository documents my Raspberry Pi 4 setup, showcasing various projects, configurations, and hardware components involved.
 It includes hardware specifications, detailed project documentation, and a comprehensive list of components in the kit.